SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Structures.rst

 Memberwise Initializer
 ~~~~~~~~~~~~~~~~~~~~~~

+All structures
-All structures have an automatically generated :newTerm:`memberwise initializer`,
+have an automatically generated :newTerm:`memberwise initializer`,
+which allows you
+to set values
+for stored properties
-which allows you to initialize stored properties of new structure instances.
+of new structure instances.
 You pass the initial values of properties
 to the memberwise initializer by name: